 Well, Kidnapping in Mexico City happened, and although it rarely involves tourists and foreigners, it’s still always better to prevent any risk and use all the necessary precautions.

 - Normally, the most popular scam consists of receiving calls or emails saying that some friends or family members have been kidnapped.
 If it happens to you, hang up and call the local police.

 - Never release any personal information such as your location, phone number, or address even if you have the feeling it’s an innocent question from shoppers or local surveys.

 - Avoid taxis where fake taxi drivers can hide and force you to withdraw money from an ATM.
 It doesn’t happen often, but it does.
-I always recommend using Uber, which is very affordable in Mexico City and much safer.
+I always recommend using Uber in Mexico city, which is very affordable in Mexico City and much safer.

-As a female solo traveler myself, I traveled a few times in Mexico City and never felt threatened, except when I was along in phase 3 of Chapultepec park, and I was about to get attacked by a group of strained dogs.
+As a female solo traveler myself, I traveled a few times in Mexico City and never felt threatened, except when I was alone in phase 3 of Chapultepec park, and I was about to get attacked by a group of street dogs.
 I was terrified.
 I managed to escape, but that’s something you want to avoid, being in isolated areas.
 So mind that.

-I love to travel by myself, but I am good at daily organized tours, especially where you have a guide who explains what you see, history, and local culture.
+I love to travel by myself, but I love to join organized tours where the guide explains historical and cultural facts in a city and can give you insider tips on the culture and the best places to visit.
 It’s a way to support local businesses and, at the same time, get some information from an insider perspective.

 The truth is that Cozumel is indeed a paradise to discover, and not only for divers, who find there their heaven on earth, but every nature lover will fall in love with this tiny island.